Gemini Dollar (GUSD) Price Tops $1.00 on Exchanges

 About Gemini Dollar

-Gemini Dollar’s launch date was September 9th, 2018.
-Gemini Dollar’s total supply is 571,868,920 tokens.
+Gemini Dollar’s genesis date was September 9th, 2018.
+Gemini Dollar’s total supply is 571,170,129 tokens.
+Gemini Dollar’s official website is www.gemini.com/dollar.
+The Reddit community for Gemini Dollar is https://reddit.com/r/gemini and the currency’s Github account can be viewed here.
 Gemini Dollar’s official message board is www.gemini.com/cryptopedia/gusd-stablecoin-gemini-dollar.
-Gemini Dollar’s official website is www.gemini.com/dollar.
 Gemini Dollar’s official Twitter account is @gemini and its Facebook page is accessible here.
-The Reddit community for Gemini Dollar is https://reddit.com/r/gemini and the currency’s Github account can be viewed here.

 The GUSD token is an Ethereum-based (ERC-20) cryptocurrency developed by Gemini.
 It is a stable coin which is attached to the USD, giving it the stability of fiat along with the advantages of cryptocurrency.”